christian-gama/nutrai-api/docs/auth.md

 ## Controller

 The `Controller` interface allows us to create route handlers with specific behaviors.
-The `IsPublic` method is one of the key features here, which returns a boolean value.
-When set to `false`, the handler will require authentication, meaning that the route is private.
-On the other hand, if it's set to `true`, the handler will not require authentication, making the route public.
+The `Security` method is one of the key features here, which returns a security config.
+When set to nil, the handler will use the default authentication method, which is JWT, meaning that the route is private.
+On the other hand, if it's set to any other value, the handler will use the specified authentication method.

 ```go
 type Controller interface {